 If you’re thinking about planning a wildlife conservation adventure as part (or all) of your sabbatical travel, then get in touch!
 We want you to have an unforgettable time with African Conservation Experience, which is why we work hard, planning every detail of your trip so you can rest assured that you get the most out of your itinerary.

 Why choose Southern Africa for your sabbatical?

 From Australia to Zimbabwe, communities around the globe are looking for new ways to co-exist with the natural world.
-As Southern Africa’s original conservation travel company, we’ve spent decades building a network of inspiring projects and people in one of the world’s most unforgettable locations.
-This means you can now work alongside renowned conservation experts with an infectious passion for wildlife, while aiding a great cause – the transition to a more sustainable future.
+As southern Africa’s original conservation travel company, we’ve spent decades building a network of inspiring projects and people in one of the world’s most unforgettable locations.
+This means you can now work alongside renowned conservation experts with an infectious passion for wildlife while aiding a great cause – the transition to a more sustainable future.

-As the continent’s landscapes are being visibly transformed by a changing climate and pressures from increased human population, some of our planet’s most majestic species are facing a struggle for their survival.
+As the continent’s landscapes are being visibly transformed by a changing climate and pressures from the increased human population, some of our planet’s most majestic species are facing a struggle for their survival.
 Thankfully, they are not alone.
 The conservation movement in southern Africa is working day and night to help protect, nurture and re-establish wildlife populations.